jacoborus/weak-emitter/README.md

 <a name="emitter-on-api"></a>
 ### on(eventKey, listener)

-Adds the `listener` function to the end of the listeners array for the event tagged with `key`.
+Adds the `listener` function to the end of the listeners array for the event tagged with `eventKey`. `eventKey` can be any type of value.
 A check is made to see if the listener has already been added so it won't be called multiple times.
 Event listeners are invoked in the order they are added.

 `on` returns removeListener method